-The senior, who plays for Lewis and Clark, won her second consecutive State 4A golf title Wednesday at Sun Willows Golf Course in Pasco.
+The Lewis and Clark High senior won her second consecutive State 4A golf title Wednesday at Sun Willows Golf Course in Pasco.
 All she had to do was put a 2-under-par 70 with her opening-round 68 to hold off Kentwood’s Rui Li by two strokes for the championship.

 Although the LC girls couldn’t repeat their team title, finishing second, 5.5 points behind Bellarmine Prep, the LC boys won their first.
 Their three golfers all finished in the top dozen to turn the tables on Bellarmine, defeating the Lions by 7.5 points at Kennewick’s Canyon Lakes Golf Course.

 “They just hung in there,” LC boys coach Jim Travis said.
 “We talked about coming back and possibly surprising the leaders.
 Just shoot good scores and see what happens.”